Anti-tank warfare: Infantry close assault

 The tank is still vulnerable to infantry, especially in close country or built-up areas.
 Rough terrain may expose the floor armor, and high ground such as multi-story buildings may expose the top armor.
 Their large size and loud noise can allow enemy infantry to spot, track and evade tanks until an opportunity presents itself for counter-attack.

 Because tank crews have limited visibility from inside the tank, infantry can get close to a tank given enough concealment and if the hatches are closed.
 If tank crewmen unbutton for better visibility they become vulnerable to small arms fire, grenades and molotov cocktails.
 An infantryman cannot be targeted by a tank's main gun when close, as it cannot depress sufficiently.
 Close defense weapons such as pistol ports, hull-, coaxial- and pintle-mounted machine guns gave them some protection however.

 Whilst many hand-held infantry anti-tank weapons will not penetrate the front armor of a tank, they may penetrate the less heavily armored top, rear, and sides.
 Anti-tank weapons can damage the tracks or running gear to inflict a mobility kill.
 Early WWII tanks had open vision slits that could be fired through to harm the crew.
 Later tanks' slits had thick glass, and sights and periscopes which could still be damaged with powerful small arms such as anti-tank rifles and heavy machine guns, hampering the crew.
 If all else fails, the hatch could also be forced open and grenades thrown inside, although later tank designs often have hatches designed to be difficult to open from the outside.

 Tanks were also vulnerable to hand-placed anti-tank mines.
 Infantry have even immobilized tanks using a set of plates covered with leaves and dirt as dummy mines – the ruse being augmented by the crew's obscured vision – infantry can then attack the stopped tank.
 This tactic was taught to the British Home Guard during World War II since they were not often provided with long-range anti-tank weapons.

-In some cases in World War II, a tactic of some infantry was to run directly up to a tank, avoiding its main and machine guns, and pour petrol over and into the tank and light it, sometimes blocking the exit, burning the crew alive.

 In the Japanese army, the use of satchel charges and pole charges was widespread.
 Although the charges could knock out any allied tank, the tactic was extremely close-range and the sappers were vulnerable to allied weapons.